Welcome to our guide to the Hoya Rosita all you need to know about care and propagation, including light, water, soil, temperature and humidity needs…

 Although it requires a humidity level between 40% to 60%, the thick leaves store enough water to survive during low humidity too.
 In drier areas, you may need to use a humidifier or mist the plant frequently to maintain the humidity level.

-The ideal temperature for growing this tropical houseplant is between 65 to 80°F (18 to 27°C).
+The ideal temperature for growing this tropical houseplant is between 65 to 80°F (18 to 27°C) in the daytime.
+Try to keep them above 10°C (50°F) as a minimum temperature.

 How to Propagate Hoya Rosita